This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Egypt.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-Please see answers to the question above.
+Please see answers above.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?